pomme-health/pomme-health-website/collaborative.md

 Relevant information is hidden in the medical files as providers work in silos.

-Allowing all providers and the patient to speak the same language allows for true Collaboration.
+Allowing all providers and the patient to speak the same language allows for true collaboration.
 Working together allows for better informed decision making.

 Together, we are greater as a whole.